 If you apply in Round 1, we will review your application earlier, so you may receive an interview invitation and/or admission decision earlier.
 The Consortium determines the application deadlines so that you can plan accordingly for submitting your Consortium application to all member schools for which you wish to apply.

-The GMAT must be taken on or before The Consortium application deadline for the round in which you apply.
-The Consortium has established deadlines for taking the GMAT exam: November 1, 2012 for Round 1 and December 20, 2012 for Round 2.
+The GMAT or GRE must be taken on or before The Consortium application deadline for the round in which you apply.

 No. If you are denied admission to the Full-time Berkeley MBA program after applying through the Consortium, you are not eligible to apply to the Full-time program within the same academic cycle.